 Though I think the price of photo books is worth the money, they can be pricey (especially when making them back to back!) so I never order a book without a coupon code.
 Some of my favorite places for reliable Blurb coupon codes (and they always seem to have one running) is Ultimate Coupons and Retail Me Not.
 You can also do an internet search for "Blurb coupon codes."

 The savings usually range from 10-30% off and you can also find codes for free shipping.
 I usually do the math and go through "check out" multiples time before purchasing to find out if free shipping or the percentage off is a better deal.
 Yes, I am a hard core deal finder!
+But I love Blurb and would even pay full price if I had to!

 Click on the buttons below to check out more of my photo book and scrapbook related posts or my tips on photography: